jmportilla/Web-Scraping/exercise.md

 ### MongoDB interlude

-You should have a MongoDB [daemon](http://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/) running on your vagrant machine.
+You should have a MongoDB [daemon](http://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/) running on your machine.
 It is here that you will be storing all of your data, but be aware of how many articles you are crawling.

 Each [database](http://docs.mongodb.org/manual/reference/glossary/#term-database) has a number of [collections](http://docs.mongodb.org/manual/reference/glossary/#term-collection) analogous to SQL tables.
 And each collection is comprised of [documents](http://docs.mongodb.org/manual/reference/glossary/#term-document) analogous to a rows in a SQL table.
 And each document has [fields](http://docs.mongodb.org/manual/reference/glossary/#term-field) analogous to SQL columns.
 Also, the docs have made a more comprehensive [comparison](http://docs.mongodb.org/manual/reference/sql-comparison/).